Early Childhood Education

 - To stay on track and complete the program in 5 semesters, students must take at least 9 credits per semester.
 Each education course is 5 weeks long and semesters are 15 weeks (i.e. 3 courses in 1 semester = 9 credits).

-- Students entering with an Associate’s must take at least 3-4 3000-4000 level classes from liberal studies in order to complete the full program.
+- Students entering with an Associates of Arts degree must take at least 3-4 3000-4000 level classes from liberal studies in order to complete the full program.
+Students entering with an Associates of Science degree will also have to complete portions of the LSC general education requirements.
 Those liberal studies courses can be taken at any Vermont State College institution.
-Students must also complete and pass the Level 1 Licensure Portfolio (more information found here.
-Students must also complete and pass the Praxis Core Exam (originally Praxis 1, more information found here.
+Students must also complete and pass the Level 1 Licensure Portfolio (more information found here).
+Students must also complete and pass the Praxis Core Exam (originally Praxis 1, more information found here).

 What will students graduate from the program with?